WHO IS THE KILLER IN SCREAM

 Scream 3 is the only movie within the Scream franchise with the only Scream 3 killer and no partners in crime.
 Roman Bridger, a stepbrother of Sidney, implements of a plan to make a revenge to Sidney.
 In his 27-s, Bridger stabbed eight people: Christine, Cotton Weary, Sarah Darling, Steven Stone, Tyson Fox, Angelina Tyler, Jennifer Jolie, and John Milton and blew up one (Tom Prinze).
 He also assaulted on Sidney, Gale Weathers, Dewey Riley, and detective Mark Kincaid.
 Within the final scene, Roman Bridger is shot to his head by Dewey.

 The plot basis of this sequel deals a lot with the original Scream movie and we, in fact, have two scream killers: Jill Roberts and Charlie Walker.
-In deed, it’s once again not so easy to figure out who was the Ghostface in Scream 4.
+Indeed, it’s once again not so easy to figure out who killed who in Scream 4.

 Murder of Jenny Randall and Marnie Cooper